VorpalBlade/paketkoll/doc/src/konfigkoll/getting_started.md

 same directory.
 This is similar to how you would do it in Rust, and is a way to split up your configuration into multiple files.

-You can also create nested sub-modules, which is covered in a later section of the manual.
+You can also create nested submodules, which is covered in a later section of the manual.

 ### Script dependencies